Slacks Creek

 Slacks Creek has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 54 projects that may impact the area.
-Key projects include Springwood Watland Plaza Mixed-Use Development, Paradise Road Large Format Retail Development, Springwood Implementation Plan Projects, and Kuraby State School Infrastructure Upgrade.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 54 projects likely to affect the area.
+Notable projects include Springwood Watland Plaza Mixed-Use Development, Paradise Road Large Format Retail Development, Springwood Implementation Plan Projects, and Kuraby State School Infrastructure Upgrade.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.